watercpp/water/water/threads/readme.md

     if(success)
         join(thread);

 In this example, notice that `function` is **not** copied.
 Make sure that the function object passed to threads::run exists as long as the thread is running.
 For this reason, you usually want a `water::threads::join_t` variable that you can `join` later to know when the thread has finished (There are `run` overloads without a `join_t`).

+The `run_copy` function will always copy the function object (or move it when possible):

+    water::threads::join_t thread;
+    bool success = water::threads::run_copy([]{ do_something(); }, thread);
+    if(success)
+        join(thread);

 You can set priority, stack size and the Apple specific "quality of service" (that can be quite important on iOS) on a thread.
 If the operating system does not let you set the priority, stack_size or quality of service those options are ignored.
 This example shows how to use `run` with a regular function plus a pointer:

     some_type *pointer_to_something = new some_type;
     void function(some_type*);